Anderson Correia (footballer)

-Anderson Correia de Barros (born 6 May 1991) is a Brazilian professional footballer who plays as a left back for Cypriot First Division club Anorthosis Famagusta.
+Anderson Correia de Barros (born 6 May 1991), commonly known as Anderson Correia (Άντερσον Κορέια), is a professional footballer who plays as a left-back for Cypriot First Division club Aris Limassol.
+Born in Brazil, he represents Cyprus at international level.

 Career

 Born in São Paulo, Correia career started in Esporte Clube Santo André, competing for the Ramalhão side for only two seasons, before moving on to the larger Paulista Futebol Clube in the Campeonato Paulista in another two-year spell.

 He then passed through Campeonato Gáucho, playing for Sport Club São Paulo in Rio Grande do Sul in 2014.

+Boavista

 On 2 July 2014, Correia joined Boavista in the Portuguese league, signing a three-year deal with the Axadrezados.
 He made his professional debut on 17 August 2014, in a match against Braga.

+Nea Salamina

+On 15 June 2017, Correia joined Nea Salamina in the Cypriot First Division, signing a three-year deal until the summer of 2020.

+Anorthosis Famagusta

+On 19 June 2020, Anorthosis Famagusta announced that the Correia sign a three-year contract until the summer 2023.